xudaiyanzi/Trivia_API/README.md

 #### (4) Deleting a question
+We can also delete a question, by using

+    curl -X DELETE -H "Content-Type: application/json" http://127.0.0.1:5000/questions/20

+Response:
+    {  "deleted_question": {
+        "answer": "The Liver",
+        "category": 1,
+        "difficulty": 4,
+        "id": 20,
+        "question": "What is the heaviest organ in the human body?"
+    },
+    "success": true
+    }

 #### (5) Searching a question
 Here, we search any words/letters in a question description, and the reponses will list all the questions that fit the requirement, along with their corresponding categories.